The End of Another Academic Year!

 Peter Rosengard, a Life Insurance salesman and Comedy Store Founder spoke to 250 students at The Arthur Terry School in Birmingham about how stay motivated and to give 100% to life.
 Peter also revealed to the Sixth Form students that he too struggled at school but not in life and drew upon his family relationships.
 Many students stayed behind after the talk to catch five minutes with Peter and to ask any burning questions they had for Mr Rosengard.

-Our thanks to all schools that have hosted a talk this year, especially those featured in this post.
-We’re looking forward to next academic year already!
+Our thanks to all schools that have hosted a talk this year, we’re looking forward to next academic year already!
+Update your school application here.

 Of course, a huge thank you to all of our speakers who took part this year – our work would not be possible without you.
-We would also like to make a special mention for David Dein, Former Chairman of Arsenal and the Football Association, who gave his 200th Speakers for Schools talk in April!
+Also a special thanks to David Dein, Former Chairman of Arsenal FC and the Football Association, who gave his 200th Speakers for Schools talk in April!